Apply for Work Access Permit

 Apply for a road closure

-Step 2.Make a traffic management plan
+Step 2.You may require a traffic management plan

-Depending on the impact of your work on public access you may need a Temporary Traffic Management Plan.
+Depending on the impact of your work on public access, you may need a temporary traffic management plan.

 Step 3.Comply with the standards